anthonyneedles/QAZ/README.md

 - `all` - Build software target, doxygen, and lint

-- `doc` - Use Doxygen to create project documentaton
+- `doc` - Use Doxygen to create project documentaton (with Graphviz graphs)

 - `lint` - Run cpplint.py on `src/`